 Radiometric calibrations are performed routinely at the beginning of each month.
 Decontamination operations are scheduled every 6 months (January and July).

-A decontamination is planned for S2A on the 17/09/2018.
-After the decontamination, the radiometry of the SWIR bands should increase by 1 or 2%.
-This temporary increase will be corrected by a new calibration one or two days later.
+S2A underwent decontamination on 17/09/2018.
+The radiometric calibration has been subsequently updated on 20/09/2018.
+In the interval, a modification of the radiometric response can be expected (1% typically on SWIR bands).